Asia’s appetite for pangolin scales has skyrocketed in the past few months and drastic action is needed to prevent the extinction of pangolins.

 Conservation group WildAid reported that there had been a drastic decline in pangolin sightings.
 Since 2014, all eight pangolin species in the world have been classified as threatened with extinction by the International Union for Conservation of Nature (IUCN).

 David Barritt, chief campaigner for Network for Animals, called on decision makers to come down hard on poachers to curtail pangolin poaching.
-“Governments throughout Africa need to realize how serious the problem is and that extinction looms for these animals unless they act to prevent poaching and smuggling,” he said.
+“Governments throughout Africa need to realise how serious the problem is and that extinction looms for these animals unless they act to prevent poaching and smuggling,” he said.